ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ## Collecting Results {#collect-flow}

-The collector uses CollectReq to ask the leader to collect and return the results for a given PPM task over a given time period.
-To make a collect request, the collector issues a POST request to `[leader]/collect`, where `[leader]` is the leader's endpoint URL.
+In this phase, the collector requests aggregate shares from each aggregator and then locally combines them to yield a single, aggregate output.
+In particular, the collector asks the leader to collect and return the results for a given PPM task over a given time period.
+The aggregate shares are encrypted to the collector so that it can decrypt and combine them to yield the aggregate output.
+This entire process is composed of two interactions:

+1. Collect request and response between the collector and leader, specified in {{collect-init}}
+1. Aggregate share request and response between the leader and each aggregator, specified in {{collect-aggregate}}

+Once complete, the collector computes the final aggregate result as specified in
+{{collect-finalization}}.

+### Collection Initialization {#collect-init}

+To initiate collection, the collector issues a POST request to `[leader]/collect`, where `[leader]` is the leader's endpoint URL.
 The body of the request is structured as follows:

 [OPEN ISSUE: Decide if and how the collector's request is authenticated.
 If not,